It is built to alert on concrete incidents in minutes instead of waiting for broad web indexing.

 Every notification is intended to include at least one clickable source link, so you can verify quickly.
 The event view shows multiple sources when available.

-PushMe is still in beta and its coverage depends on the feeds we ingest.
-Some sources (especially social) can be partial or delayed if the upstream source changes or blocks access.
+PushMe coverage still depends on the feeds we ingest.
+Some sources, especially social mirrors, can be partial or delayed if the upstream source changes or blocks access.

 Which One Should You Use?